 Rebecca Ennals, Artistic Director

 The Wardrobe Supervisor will manage and maintain costumes and masks during the run of the production.
 They should be adept at repairs, cleaning, and attending to actors’ needs, be able to assist with quick changes, and organize the onsite costume trailer in each location.
 They will manage a small team of interns.
 They may be asked to adjust costumes for weather extremes and/or understudy performances.
 Depending on skills/needs of the costume designer, they may serve as the Costume Design Assistant before the opening of the show.
-DATES: Production meetings in April, June, load-in mid-June, tech week late June (Pleasanton), run crew for show through end of September at multiple venues.
+DATES: Production meetings in April, May, June, load-in June 24, tech week June 25-28 (Pleasanton), run crew June 29 through end of September 22 at multiple venues.
 Primarily weekend work with some weekday load-in days.
-Exact dates TBD.
-Costume Design Assistant works flexible hours in May-June.
-PAY: Weekly salary of approx $200. $500 additional for Costume Design Assistant position. $1500 budget for cleaning and maintenance.
+PAY: Weekly salary of approx $200-300 depending on hours worked. $1500 budget for cleaning and maintenance.